 In Los Angeles, police booked Kyle Bangayan, 24, of Pomona for investigation of making criminal threats against elementary schools in a Facebook posting.
 However, the district attorney's office later decided against filing charges, saying Bangayan made no specific threat to a person or school.

-Other arrests were made in Ohio, Tennessee and Fairfield, Calif., where authorities arrested a man on Monday suspected of praising the Connecticut attack on his Facebook page and saying he had been thinking
+Other arrests were made in Ohio, Tennessee and Fairfield, Calif., where authorities arrested a man on Monday suspected of praising the Connecticut attack on his Facebook page and saying he had been thinking about similar acts.

 Police departments and school districts statewide were reassessing their security procedures as many students were off for the holidays.